cdinger/rasql/README.md

 Note that this library itself is not concerned with talking to databases.
 Its sole responsiblity is to produce SQL statements.

+This library is mostly a personal experiment to flesh out some ideas that have been bouncing around for a while.
+Please don't use this for production purposes.

 ## Basic usage

 Relations are created and named with the `defrelation` macro.
 Pass in a name and a keyword that maps to a table